-If the unit does not have hinged panels, skip this step and continue to Step 10.
+If the unit does not have hinged panels, skip this step and continue at Step 10 below.

 Relocate latch shipped inside the compressor compartment behind the hinged compressor door to location shown in Fig. 14 after unit installation.

 Fig. 14 - Compressor Door Latch Location